Lake Baikal Foundation for Environmental Applications and Research launched the second grant competition for young researchers «Baikal Initiative».

 - to update the contest documents;

 - to draw researchers’ attention to the contest, to post information about it at web-portals, in social media and at scientific organizations’ web-sites;

 - to interact with the Scientific-technological Council of the Foundation, to analyze and to select the most relevant and useful projects;

 - to provide grants for the winners;

 - to help with projects’ implementation.

-- «Development of implantable fluorescent biosensors for in vivo monitoring of heavy metals in tissues of endemic amphipods of Lake Baikal».
+- «Development of implantable fluorescent biosensors for in vivo monitoring of heavy metals in tissues of endemic amphipods of lake Baikal».
 Manager – Anton N. Gurkov.
-The Expert Council highlightes the team’s high qualification, modern research methods and, most importantly, the fact that the project would help to solve the heavy metal pollution problem of the Baikal.
+The Expert Council highlighted the team’s high qualification, modern research methods and, most importantly, the fact that the project will help to solve the problem of heavy metal pollution of the Baikal.

 - «Conservation and recruitment of the Olkhon vole population in the Baikal region».
 Manager – Igor V. Moroldoev.
 The initiative meets a very important challenge – to prevent Olkhon voles’ extinction.
 This species was first described quite recently but it is already endangered.

 - In 2018 the last year’s participants also had an opportunity to win the contest.
-Grand Prix went to the winner project of 2017 «Monitoring of waterbirds in the southern part of Lake Baikal in the long-lasting low-water period».
+Grand Prix went to the project-winner of 2017 «Monitoring of waterbirds in the southern part of lake Baikal in the long-lasting low-water period».
 Manager – Alexander I. Povarintsev.
 The experts marked exceptional scientific novelty of the project.
 The researchers also proved social significance of their project: they raised money for co-financing with crowdfunding.

-Details of the project stages, the Expert Council members and the description of the winning projects 2017 can be found on the «Baikal Initiative» website in Russian.
+You can find details on the project stages, the Expert Council members and the description of the winning projects 2017 at the «Baikal Initiative» website (in Russian).